BrinthanK/pyDeepP2SA/README.md

 - `seaborn`: A library for statistical data visualisation.

 Make sure these dependencies are installed in your Python environment before running the code.

-### Usage

-To use the provided functions, follow these steps:

-1. Ensure that you have the required dependencies installed.

-2. Import the required functions from the code file into your own Python script or interactive session.

-3. Load an image of interest.

-4. Call the `generate_masks` function, passing the image and SAM checkpoint file path as arguments.
-This will generate masks for the image.

-5. Visualise the generated masks using the `visualise_masks` function, passing the original image and generated masks as arguments.

-6. Save the generated masks and their region properties to a CSV file using the `save_masks_to_csv` function, providing the masks, the directory to save the CSV file, and the conversion factor from pixels to microns.

-7. Optionally, plot the original image with bounding boxes around the masks that meet specific diameter and circularity thresholds using the `plot_diameters` function.

-8. Further filter the masks based on diameter and circularity thresholds, and plot the filtered masks along with their region properties using the `ind_mask` function.

-9. Generate a summary of the filtered mask region properties using the `stat_sum` function.

-10. Plot boxplots of the area, perimeter, diameter, and circularity for the filtered masks using the `plot_boxplots` function.

-11. Plot the particle size distribution (PSD) using a histogram and cumulative frequency curve using the `plot_psd` function.

-12. Plot the circularity distribution using a histogram using the `plot_cir` function.

 Please note that you may need to provide additional arguments or modify the existing ones based on your specific use case.